sofiabroome/painface-recognition/README.md

 This repository contains the code for our paper:

-`Sofia Broom\'e, Karina Bech Gleerup, Pia Haubro Andersen and Hedvig Kjellstr\"om "Dynamics are Important for the Recognition of Equine Pain in Video" arXiv 1901.02106`
+`Sofia Broomé, Karina Bech Gleerup, Pia Haubro Andersen and Hedvig Kjellström "Dynamics are Important for the Recognition of Equine Pain in Video" arXiv 1901.02106`